lucemans/show/web3-auth/slides.md

 </ul>

 <!--
 The whole idea of the backend....
-Are being replaced by smart-contracts, that run on miners, and are open source
+Are being replaced by smart-contracts, that run on miners, and are open source.

+I could do a whole talk on smart contracts, but thats for later.

 The database, that was previously on a server in a datacenter somewhere behind lock and key, is now the public (write-only) blockchain, and data is stored in messages attached to 0-value transactions. (explaination for another time, but yeah)